Centre of innovation

 Collaboration is another feature that exemplifies Curtin’s commitment to innovation, with new partnerships providing unique opportunities for learning and research.

-In July 2015, Curtin collaborated with Woodside and Cisco to open the Cisco Internet of Everything (IoE) Innovation Centre.
-The IoE centre will bring together start-up companies, industry experts, developers, researchers and academics to accelerate innovation in Australia’s resource, agriculture and astronomy sectors and more broadly around big data.
+In July 2015, Curtin collaborated with Woodside and Cisco to open the Cisco Internet of Everything (IoE) Innovation Centre, now called Innovation Central Perth.
+The Centre brings together start-up companies, industry experts, developers, researchers and academics to accelerate innovation in Australia’s resource, agriculture and astronomy sectors and more broadly around big data.

 The Square Kilometre Array